|The late Marshall Abrams was the proprietor of

 |Howard Zane’s HO Piedmont Division of the Western Maryland Railroad showcases Fifties era Appalachian railroading using equipment from the Clinchfield, Western Maryland, Chesapeake & Ohio and Norfolk & Western.
 Since 1992 Howard has increased the layout area to 2850 square feet.
 Howard considers the Piermont to be a painting created with plaster, paper, foam, rocks and dirt where he can bring to life the fabled coal hauling roads of the east.
 The railroad features spectacular bridges, deep scenes and breathtaking vistas.|

-features hand-laid code 125 and 100 rail to depict the
+code 125 and 100 rail to depict the lighter weight rail

-lighter weight rail used on branches and sidings.
-The
+used on branches and sidings.
+The rebuilt Old Pullman

-Tortoise switch machines.
-The urban scenery is about 75%
+machines.
+The urban scenery is about 75% complete.
+The all

-complete.
-The all diesel operations are set in early 1958.
+diesel operations are set in early 1958.
+Car forwarding is

-Car forwarding is managed by switch lists and the
+managed by switch lists and the first generation

 late Mike White was building the Solomons